Mary Peltola: Alaska House of Representatives (1999–2009)

 In 1998, Peltola was elected to the Alaska House of Representatives, after a successful rematch against Ivan in the Democratic primary.
 She appeared on the ballot under her maiden name, though she was married to Jonathan Kapsner at the time.
-She was elected and reelected mostly without or with only minimal opposition, with Ivan's return to challenge her in the 2002 primary the closest contest she faced.
+She was elected and reelected mostly without or with only minimal opposition.
+Ivan's return to challenge her in the 2002 primary was the closest contest she faced.

 In the House, Peltola served on various standing committees, including Finance, Resources and Health and Social Services.
 She helped to rebuild the Bush Caucus, a bipartisan group of representatives and senators who represent rural and off-road communities in Alaska.

+In 2004, Peltola criticized No Child Left Behind Act rules that would impede continuing the practice of administering tests in some western Alaskan schools in the native Yupik language.

+Peltola authored a law which allowed teachers to be given exemption from jury duty if they work at schools that had failed to meet adequate annual progress.
+This was signed into law by governor Frank Murkowski in July 2004.

-Later career (2009–2022)
+Local offices (2009–2022)

 Peltola worked as manager of community development and sustainability for the Donlin Creek Mine from 2008 to 2014.
 In 2010, after incumbent Republican U.S. Senator Lisa Murkowski lost her party's primary, Peltola helped run her successful write-in campaign.

 Peltola was elected to the Bethel City Council in 2011, and served until her term ended in 2013.
 She was a lobbyist in Alaska from 2015 to 2017.
 After 2016, Peltola served as executive director of the Kuskokwim River Inter-Tribal Fish Commission.
 From 2020 to 2021, she served as a judge on the Orutsararmiut Native Council's tribal court.